lskmn/Frisk/readme.md

 - (link: https://github.com/ian-cox/Kirby-Color-Picker text: The kirby color picker by ian-cox) to give you the ability to change the color scheme with just a few clicks

 ## Any questions left?
-Don’t hesitate to contact me at kirby@kiwipalme.de
+Don’t hesitate to contact me:
+www.leonsiekmann.de/contact